 Check that the bassinet has been approved by the Juvenile Products Manufacturers Association (JPMA) and is marked with their seal.

 And one more important item…

-Inclined products and equipment such as strollers, car seats, swings, bouncers, infant carriers, and slings are not safe places for infants and babies to sleep.
+Inclined products and equipment such as strollers, car seats, swings, bouncers, infant carries and slings are not safe places for infants and babies to sleep.
 Babies are safest sleeping flat on their backs.
-This keeps their head, neck, and jaw from flexing and collapsing downward.
+This keeps their head, neck and jaw from flexing and collapsing downward.

 5. Buy new when you can, and double-check old.

 Baby merchandise isn’t exactly cheap.
 So if you need to borrow or buy second-hand baby furniture and products, make sure to check the CPSC for safety recalls.
 But try to avoid hand-me-down or used cribs and other infant furniture/equipment that are more than 10 years old.

 It should be firm because infants don’t have the strength to push away from a surface that’s soft and can block their breathing.
 Also, make sure to use:

 - a mattress that fits snugly in your baby’s crib, bassinet, or portable crib/play yard/playpen.
 Don’t use a mattress that’s too big or too small – it should fit just right.
 A mattress that doesn’t fit the frame of the crib or sleeping furniture can allow for the infant to become trapped between the two.

 - sheets that snugly fit the exact size of the mattress.
 Never use sheets that are too big (and too loose) or too small (and too tight).

 7. Remove everything from your baby’s crib but the mattress and a snugly fitted sheet.